2

 This returns the user information based on the email address or the group name passed in the function.

 If the email address is elizamendis@starkcorp.com, this function will return the user information mapped with this email address.
-If the group name passed is “Finance team”, this function will return the relevant group with the mentioned name.
+If the group name passed is “Approval team”, this function will return the relevant group with the mentioned name.

 Userandgrouplist function